francescomambrini/Daphne/data/texts/HOWTO.md

 I know, it's confusing!
 However, I set up the Daphne project as a general repository of tools and texts dealing with complex linguistic annotation of Greek poetry.
-It seemed only natural to me to set it up with a basic structure distinguishing: scripts, documentation, data, each in its own directoru.
+It seemed only natural to me to set it up with a basic structure distinguishing: scripts, documentation, data, each in its own directory.
 The first `/data` folder is then organized to hold: editions, annotations and commentaries.

 This seemed straightforward.
 However, I discovered later that the CaPiTains guidelines require your CTS repository of editions to also have all your Epidoc texts into a folder named